conanite/nydp/README.md

 ```

 `brace-list` is a macro that expands to create a hash literal.
-It assumes every item 0 is a literal symbol key, item 1 is the corresponding value which is evaluated at run time, and so on for each following item-pair.
+It assumes every item 0 is a literal key (symbol, string or number), item 1 is the corresponding value which is evaluated at run time, and so on for each following item-pair.

 ```lisp